 Hello and welcome to another Weekend Writing Warriors post!

-Thank you to all those who visited last weekend!
-This weekend, I'm returning to sharing snippets from VAWN, the first book in my Sci-Fi MPreg MM Romance series, KADDIM BROTHERS.
-This story releases August 9, 2021, and is available for pre-order now!
+Hello everyone!
+Thank you to all those who came to visit me last weekend!
+This weekend, I'm sharing another snippet from GENJ, the second book in my Sci-Fi MPreg MM Romance series, KADDIM BROTHERS.
+This story is in revisions, so any feedback is greatly appreciated.

 Be sure to visit the other Weekend Writing Participants!

 Click on the button below to find this week's list...